 A: Yes.
 In most cases, there are never any issues with reinstalling the carpet.
 It is very important to have seams properly taken apart.
 If the seams are not properly taken apart, there's a chance that the seams will not look good when they are put back together.

 Q: Can you come out and cut the seams and pulled back the carpet before the foundation work begins?

 A: Sometimes it can.
-It’s done on a case-by-case basis.
-It is much more difficult to reinstall carpet due to the fact that it’s been stretched, cut to size and seamed.
-If you have used carpet never bend it in half to store it.
-If the carpet is bent for a long time it may leave a crease.
-Sorry, I don’t do this type of work.
+It's done on a case-by-case basis.
+It is much more difficult to reinstall carpet because it's been stretched, cut to size, and seamed.
+Suppose you have used carpet.
+Never bend it in half to store it.
+If the carpet is bent for a long time, it may leave a crease.
+Sorry, I don't do this type of work.